Thebigbignooby/exsvelte/README.md

-# exsvelte
+# Exsvelte

-Google Sheets clone made with Svelte
+Clone of Google Sheets built with Svelte